OpenDDS/OpenDDS/docs/devguide/quality_of_service.rst

 If the kind member is set to ``SHARED_OWNERSHIP_QOS``, more than one Data Writer is allowed to update the same data-object instance.
 If the kind member is set to ``EXCLUSIVE_OWNERSHIP_QOS``, only one Data Writer is allowed to update a given data-object instance (i.e., the Data Writer is considered to be the *owner* of the instance) and associated Data Readers will only see samples written by that Data Writer.
 The owner of the instance is determined by value of the ``OWNERSHIP_STRENGTH`` policy; the data writer with the highest value of strength is considered the owner of the data-object instance.
-Other factors may also influence ownership, such as whether the data writer with the highest strength is “alive” (as defined by the ``LIVELINESS`` policy) and has not violated its offered publication deadline constraints (as defined by the ``DEADLINE`` policy).
+Other factors may also influence ownership, such as whether the data writer with the highest strength is "alive" (as defined by the ``LIVELINESS`` policy) and has not violated its offered publication deadline constraints (as defined by the ``DEADLINE`` policy).

 .. _quality_of_service--ownership-strength: